WomSAT

 Distribution

 Northern hairy-nosed wombats previously inhabited woodland in semi-arid zones in parts of Victoria, NSW and Queensland.
 Now only two small populations exist in Queensland – one at Epping Forest National Park and the other at Richard Underwood Nature Refuge (RUNR) near St. George in southern Queensland.
-At the last census in 2013 there were only 196 individuals at Epping Forest National Park and 9 at RUNR.
+Current numbers suggest around 350 individuals remain.
+The Queensland State Government announced a third translocation site at Powrunna State Forest in 2023.

 Diet